GuilhermeBorges3Ddev/Feedback_Widget_Web_Mobile/server/README.md

 `npm i @prisma/client`
 `npx run prisma`

-* To create the tables on Prisma based on your schema:
+* To create the tables on Prisma based on your schema and start project:

-`npx prisma migrate dev`
+`npx prisma migrate deploy && npm run start`

 * To view the Prisma Studio